 Anyway, with the past glossed over, his co-presenters appearing from nowhere and an insipid version of ‘I Can See Clearly Now’ playing in the background we arrive in the Californian high desert at Burning Man Festival.
 They then spend a few minutes making the whole festival look and sound utterly boring.
 It seems to be chock full of podgy pasty white people, who no doubt leave a violent shade of lobster red.
 On stage we can swiftly tell that these guys are many things, but they are not rock stars or even stand-up comics.
 They’re at great pains to introduce each other as motoring journalists.
 So why do they have to do it so awkwardly on a big stage?

-Continue reading “‘The Grand Tour’ – On the Box”
+Continue reading “‘The Grand Tour’”

 Looking for a stocking filler for a telly fan.
 How about an Arctic Circle sleigh ride from the comfort and warmth of your own home?
 Yes please!
 Straight away you know this is going to be a proper seasonal treat.